Joshua-Dunne/Joshua-Dunne/README.md

 # Joshua Dunne
 Hi there!
-I'm currently a final year Student, studying Games Development in IT Carlow (Course Code: CW208).
+I'm a Graduate from SETU Carlow, where I participated in a course focused on Games Development (Course Code: CW208).

 I like to work on my own ideas in my spare time, where I try to develop my current skills further.

-## Running Modules:
+## Modules from Final Year:
 - Online Gaming Technology
 - AI Games
 - Games Engineering 2